refractionPOINT/lce_doc/docs/dr.md

 #### matches
 The `matches` op compares the value at `path` with a regular expression supplied in the `re` parameter.
+Under the hood, this uses the Python 2.7 `re` module with `findall`, which means the regular expression is applied to every line of the field (if the field is multi-line), which enables you to apply the regexp to log files.

 Example:
 ```json